axvr/axvr.io/projects/ascribe/specification/index.md

 This option is enforced by Git, however there are some limitations.
-According to the [`gitattributes(5)`](https://www.git-scm.com/docs/gitattributes) manual page, there can be pretty major consequential issues when using Git clients which don't support the `working-tree-encoding` option, and it can slow down common Git operations (e.g. `checkout`).
+According to the [`gitattributes(5)`](https://www.git-scm.com/docs/gitattributes) manual page, there can be pretty major issues when using Git clients which don't support the `working-tree-encoding` option.

 Because of these issues, this option hasn't yet been implemented in the "official" Ascribe extensions.
-If you must use it, please read the entirety of the appropriate section of the `gitattributes(5)` manual page, do it manually and inform all contributors.
+If you must use it, please read the entirety of the appropriate section of the `gitattributes(5)` manual page, do it manually and inform all contributors about potential issues.